 What is arthroscopy surgery

-Arthroscopy is a new surgical approach that has revolutionized how various kinds of orthopedic surgeries are performed.
+Arthroscopy is a new surgical approach that has revolutionized how various kinds of orthopaedic surgeries are performed.
 Today this minimally invasive surgical intervention, in which a joint is observed using a small camera with light, is used by worldwide knee surgeons to diagnose and treat knee injuries.

 Just a little more about knee arthroscopy surgery

-Just a little more about knee arthroscopy.
+Just a little more about knee arthroscopy

 Knee arthroscopy is a minor surgical procedure that is performed through small incisions.
-To perform this operation, an orthopedic surgeon inserts the arthroscope (a fiber-optic telescope about the size of a pencil) into the knee joint through a small incision on the outer side of the knee.
+To perform this operation, an orthopaedic surgeon inserts the arthroscope (a fiber-optic telescope about the size of a pencil) into the knee joint through a small incision on the outer side of the knee.
 A high-resolution camera and light are attached to this intricate instrument, enabling the surgeon to get clear inside the knee.

 Through another small incision on the inner side of the knee, other surgical instruments such as small shavers, scissors, and tiny gadgets are inserted to repair or remove damaged tissue.
-The orthopedic surgeons can view the clear structures of the knee and in great detail on a high definition television monitor, which helps them to diagnose the exact problem and determine the future course of action.
+The orthopaedic surgeons can view the clear structures of the knee and in great detail on a high definition television monitor, which helps them to diagnose the exact problem and determine the future course of action.

-Arthroscopic surgery is usually done on an outpatient basis under local, regional, or general anesthesia.
+Arthroscopic surgery is usually done on an outpatient basis under local, regional, or general anaesthesia.
 Your incision will be closed either with a stitch or small band-aids and a soft bandage will be wrapped around the operated knee.

-When you need a knee artroschopy?
+When you need a knee arthroscopy?